yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketAccessClass

-A cluster-scoped API providing a way for admins to specify policies that may be used to access buckets.
-These are always applicable in greenfield, where access is dynamically granted, and only sometimes applicable in brownfield, where a user identity may already exist, but not yet have access to a bucket.
-In this case, a BucketAccessRequest will still specify the BucketAccessClass in order to determine which actions it is granted to a defined bucket.
+A cluster-scoped admin custom resource providing a way for admins to specify policies that may be used to access buckets.
+These are always applicable in greenfield, where access is dynamically granted, and only sometimes applicable in brownfield, where a user's identity may already exist, but not yet have access to a bucket.
+In this case, a `BucketAccessRequest` will still specify the `BucketAccessClass` in order to determine which actions it is granted.

 ```yaml
 apiVersion: cosi.io/v1alpha1